 This show was sponsored by Appfigures!
-Appfigures is all about giving game makers the tools they need to reduce risk and get more downloads.
-To find out more, head to https://appfigures.com/on/GameDevBreakdown to try Appfigures for free. if you like it, use our special code GDB3030 to get 30% off for the next 3 months.
+Appfigures has all the tools game makers need to monitor and optimize your mobile games to get more downloads.
+To find out more, head to https://appfigures.com/on/GameDevBreakdown to try Appfigures for free.
+If you like it, use our special code GDB3030 to get 30% off for the next 3 months.

 On paid media council programs

 - Rolling Stone seeks ‘thought leaders’ willing to pay $2,000 to write for them by Archie Bland for The Guardian

 - We Turned Down a Monthly Forbes.com Column.
 Here’s Why. by Saul Hafenbredl for C. Blohm & Associates

 Examples of paid media council gaming-related posts at Forbes

 - How community-based video games came to dominate the market